antz22/ultimate-guide-to-flutter/README.md

 - [Flutter Docs - Testing Flutter Apps](https://flutter.dev/docs/testing)

 ## Helpful Resources

+Now that you know the basic syntax of Flutter and how it works, you need to put this knowledge into practice!
+I recommend following along with Flutter App Build tutorials to see just how advanced coders develop apps, and then try to code an app with only UI components by yourself (you can look on [dribbble](https://dribbble.com/shots/popular/mobile) for ui inspiration).
+Good luck!

 These are all the compiled resources, listed from more beginner-friendly to more advanced.